friedkiwi/gpstrackerd/README.md

 * Splunk
 * KML file

+The code has been tested on both MS .Net on Windows 10 and Mono on Ubuntu 20.04.

 ## Backends

 gpstrackerd supports several different backends that can be combined to design your logging infrastructure